-- (d) Hunting

-- (ii) Which one of the following activities is NOT a secondary sector activity?

-- (a) Iron Smelting

-- (c) Making garments

-- (b) Catching fish

-- (d) Basket Weaving

-- Which one of the following sectors provides most of the employment in Delhi, (iii) Mumbai, Chennai and Kolkata.

-- (a) Primary

-- (c) Secondary - (b) Quaternary - (d) Service - Jobs that involve high degrees and level of innovations are known as: (iv) - (a) Secondary activities - (c) Quinary activities - (b) Quaternary activities - (d) Primary activities - Which one of the following activities is related to quaternary sector? (v) - (a) Manufacturing computers - (c) University teaching - (b) Paper and Raw pulp production (d) Printing books - Which one out of the following statements is not true? (vi) - (a) Outsourcing reduces costs and increases efficiency. - (b) At times engineering and manufacturing jobs can also be outsourced. - (c) BPOs have better business opportunities as compared to KPOs. - (d) There may be dissatisfaction among job seekers in the countries that outsource the job. - 2.
-Answer the following questions in about 30 words. - Explain retail trading service. - (ii) Describe quaternary services. - Name the fast emerging countries of medical tourism in the world. (iii) - What is digital divide? (iv) - Answer the following questions in not more than 150 words. - (i) Discuss the significance and growth of the service sector in modern economic development. - (ii) Explain in detail the significance of transport and communication services.
+- 1. Choose the right answer from the four alternatives given below. - (i) Which one of the following is a tertiary activity? - (a) Farming (c) Weaving - (b) Trading (d) Hunting - (ii) Which one of the following activities is NOT a secondary sector activity? - (a) Iron Smelting (c) Making garments - (b) Catching fish (d) Basket Weaving - (iii) Which one of the following sectors provides most of the employment in Delhi, Mumbai, Chennai and Kolkata. - (a) Primary (c) Secondary - (b) Quaternary (d) Service - (iv) Jobs that involve high degrees and level of innovations are known as: - (a) Secondary activities (c) Quinary activities - (b) Quaternary activities (d) Primary activities - (v) Which one of the following activities is related to quaternary sector? - (a) Manufacturing computers (c) University teaching - (b) Paper and Raw pulp production (d) Printing books - (vi) Which one out of the following statements is not true? - (a) Outsourcing reduces costs and increases efficiency. - (b) At times engineering and manufacturing jobs can also be outsourced. - (c) BPOs have better business opportunities as compared to KPOs. - (d) There may be dissatisfaction among job seekers in the countries that outsource the job. - 2.
+Answer the following questions in about 30 words. - (i) Explain retail trading service. - (ii) Describe quaternary services. - (iii) Name the fast emerging countries of medical tourism in the world. - (iv) What is digital divide?

+3. Answer the following questions in not more than 150 words.

+- (i) Discuss the significance and growth of the service sector in modern economic development. - (ii) Explain in detail the significance of transport and communication services.